Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 **Contact the person**

    _Present the project_: you can either Use [The Intro video] or use the [Text]

    _Explain the reason why_ you believe it is important to publish her/his history:

    _How_ the material will be used

    _How long_ the interview will take.

-                  If you don´t recive an answer we encourege you to wait at leas xx before re-writing to the person.
+                  If you don´t receive an answer we encourage you to wait at least xx before re-writing to the person.

 **Prepare yourself**

-   _1.Location:_ If possible do it on a place the person proposed, that will help her/him fell more confortable.
+   _1.Location:_ If possible do it on a place the person proposed, that will help her/him fell more comfortable.
 Also take into account your surroundings Light, which time is it better.
-Do you need any extra equipment (lights,reflectors,...)
+Do you need any extra equipment (lights, reflectors,...)
 Can you go there before? or get any idea of how it is?
 Get familiar with the place,  even make a short testing?

    _2.Person:_ Can we show the person?
 If not, what chances do we have to represent her/him on the video/photos?

    _3.Photo/Video:_ details or cutaways, to combine them is also an option!
 Is there any atmosphere location near by that can help on the video?

-   _4.Is there any Material from the person you would like to add?_ (fotos, videos,text...)
+   _4.Is there any Material from the person you would like to add?_ (fotos, videos, text...)
 Take it into account by the moment of writing your script.

 ## 2.Storytelling guideline

 ### INTRODUCTION